 What Is a Merchant Acquirer?

-Merchant acquirers are also responsible for handling chargebacks and refunds for the merchant.
-They take on the responsibility for payment if the merchant can’t repay the cost.
+3. Handle chargebacks and refunds for the merchant.
+They take on the liability for payment if the merchant can’t repay the cost (page 2 of the PDF).

-A card issuer or issuing bank is a financial institution that is authorised to issue debit and credit cards to consumers from the major card schemes (Visa, Mastercard and American Express).
+Merchant acquirers and issuing banks work at opposite ends of the electronic transaction process.
+While the merchant acquirer works with the merchant, a card issuer or issuing bank is a financial institution that is authorised to issue debit and credit cards to consumers from the major card schemes (Visa, Mastercard, and American Express).
 Just as the merchant acquirer acts on behalf of the merchant, the issuer acts on behalf of the customer.

-Issuers can block cards that have been reported lost or stolen or initiate chargebacks in the case of fraud.
+Issuers can block cards that have been reported lost or stolen, and initiate chargebacks in the case of fraud.
 Issuing banks have the responsibility to vet their clients before approving credit and assume responsibility if the client cannot repay the debt.

 1. The customer or merchant enters payment card details into the payment gateway.

-2. The online payment gateway forwards these details to the acquiring bank, who forwards them to the card network, who forwards them to the card-issuing bank.
+2. The online payment gateway forwards these details to the merchant’s acquiring bank, which forwards them to the card network, which forwards them to the card-issuing bank.

 3. The card-issuing bank checks whether the card is blocked or reported as lost and whether there are sufficient funds on the card to complete the transaction.